-You are currently viewing Portfolio Update – June 2021 – A study of risk parity portfolios against S&P 500 since 1927
+You are currently viewing A study of risk parity portfolios against S&P 500 since 1927

 Welcome back, and I hope you have been enjoying summer so far!

-In addition to showcasing my portfolio further down in this post, I have had a closer look at historical performance of risk parity portfolios when compared with that of the S&P 500.
+It is time for another treat about all-weather strategies, and this time around, I have something special in store.
+Namely, I have had a closer look at historical performance of risk parity portfolios when compared with that of the S&P 500.

 I was actually quite surprised by the results and it is with great excitement and pleasure that I can share my findings with you, hoping that you find it useful for your wealth management endeavours.
 This strengthens my convictions in using risk parity investment strategies.